-- 1. Place oven racks on proper rack positions.
-(See below.) - 2.
-Turn Selector Knob to Bake or Convect setting.
-Note: A cooling fan will operate when Selector Knob is on any setting except for Off. - 3.
-Turn Temperature Knob to desired temperature.
-When the Oven Indicator Light cycles off, the oven is preheated to the selected temperature.
+- 1. Locate oven racks on proper rack positions. - 2.
+Turn TEMPERATURE knob to desired temperature. - 3.
+Turn OVEN knob to Bake or Convect setting.
+When the OVEN indicator light cycles off, the oven is preheated to the selected temperature.
 Place the food in the oven.
-The Oven Indicator Light will cycle on and off throughout the baking process.
+The OVEN indicator light will cycle on and off throughout the baking process.
 Preheat only when necessary.
 Refer to baking and roasting sections as to when preheating is recommended. - 4.
-After baking, turn both Temperature and Selector Knobs to Off position.
+After baking, turn both TEMPERATURE and OVEN knobs to Off position.